Counseling and Advisement

 - Academic advising for new and returning students without an assigned Faculty Advisor in their program of study

 - Advising for students in pre-nursing/pre-health careers programs

 - Academic counseling for students in meeting their educational goals

-- Personal counseling, crisis interventions and referrals
+- Personal counseling and referrals

 - Workshops, presentations, and events focusing on academic success, healthy relationships, mental health and emotional well-being